makerdao/community/governance/polls/Add GUNIV3DAIUSDC2-A with 0.01% Fee Tier as a new Vault Type - November 29, 2021.md

 ---
-title: Add GUNIV3DAIUSDCFT with 0.01% Fee Tier as a new Vault Type - November 29, 2021
+title: Add GUNIV3DAIUSDC2-A with 0.01% Fee Tier as a new Vault Type - November 29, 2021
-summary: This poll proposes system parameters which could be used to initialize GUNI-DAI-USDC-FT as a new vault type.
+summary: This poll proposes system parameters which could be used to initialize GUNI-DAI-USDC-2-A as a new vault type.
 discussion_link: https://forum.makerdao.com/t/g-uni-dai-usdc-0-01-tier-onboard-g-uni-for-univ3s-new-0-01-fee-tier/11738
 vote_type: Plurality Voting
 categories: